pajenterprise/microsoft-qa-docs/microsoft-qa-docs/resources.md

 - AnswerHub latest user documentation: https://developer.devada.com/docs/introduction-1

-# PowerBI report

-[PowerBI dashboard](https://aka.ms/minervareport) with daily refresh to give you insights into Microsoft Q&A usage and customer behaviors.

 For questions or requests, please send mail to [Jian Dong](mailto:jiandong@microsoft.com)

 ## Stay up to date when services are down